gomix/gomix.github.io/life/index.md

 title: Life of a Hacker
 lang: en
 ---
 Hey!!!!
-This the why-page, the why i do what i do, because all of us deserve to enjoy life, music, videos, trips, memories, culture, photography, poetry, friendship, sports and anything makes living wothwhile.
+This the why-page, the why i do what i do, because all of us deserve to enjoy life, music, videos, trips, memories, culture, photography, poetry, friendship, sports and anything makes living worthwhile.

 # YouTube Videos and PlayLists